Access control with IAM

 Troubleshooting permission errors

-If you get permission errors when you deploy, update, or delete functions in your project, make sure that:
+If you get permission errors when you deploy, update, delete, or execute functions in your project, perform the following steps:

-PROJECT_NUMBER@cloudservices.gserviceaccount.com) has the Editor role on your project.
+service-PROJECT_NUMBER@gcf-admin-robot.iam.gserviceaccount.com) has the cloudfunctions.serviceAgent role for your project.

 Make sure the Include Google-provided role grants box on the Permissions tab of the Console IAM page is checked to see this account.
 Or you can use

 If you get an ”insufficient permissions” error, or have other authentication problems when you run your functions, make sure that the runtime service account has the correct permissions to access the resources your functions need.
 Then, repeat steps 2 and 3.

 If you get a ”service unavailable” error during deployment, make

 sure that the runtime service account